 In support of the Calvin Business Department, the CCIB provides educational and networking opportunities to ensure students are well-equipped for business careers.

-The CSR conducts social-scientific research projects and strives to be a valued learning partner for all who seek wisdom-driven social research and development.
+The CSR employs students and recent graduates to conduct social-scientific research projects, striving to be a valued learning partner for all who seek wisdom-driven social research and development.

 The Henry Meeter Center offers extensive research collections on John Calvin, Calvinism, the Reformation, and Early Modern Studies, which has attracted scholars from all over the world.